oceanumeric/oceanumeric.github.io/docs/_blog/r-python-vscode.md

 This year, a project I am working on needs me to use Python and R at the same time.
 I have already wrote a [post](https://oceanumeric.github.io/blog/data-science-environment){:target="_blank"} talking about setting up the environment with `Docker`.
-In this post, I will share some tips about how leveraged the best of both.
+In this post, I will share some tips about how I leveraged the best of both.

 ## Pure scripts